 Troy has served as the CLC’s Lake Patrol Officer since 2013.
-From Memorial Day weekend through mid-October, seven days a week and twice a day, Troy patrols the 20 acres of public access areas at the Grove and Narrows Bridge, the Island, and Sand Beach.
+From Memorial Day weekend through mid-October, seven days a week and twice a day, Troy patrols the public access areas at the Grove and Narrows Bridge, the Island, and Sandy Beach.
 Troy is responsible for trash pickup and disposal, interacting with the public answering questions, and ensuring that rules for these sites are followed by all.
 Troy normally collects 80-90 large bags of trash during a season, as well as encountering occasional kitchen sinks, tires, an abandoned car, and selected unmentionables.

 Troy reports that his most common question from members of the public is: “Will you take a photo of us?” – not surprising given the iconic beauty of Chocorua Lake and Mount Chocorua.
 In addition, he has encountered various wildlife including moose, deer, bald eagles, loons, and nesting turtles.

 Troy and his wife, Melissa, and children, Lucas and Camile are life-long residents of Tamworth.
 Troy attended the Brett Elementary School in Tamworth and graduated from Kennett High School in North Conway.

 Thank you, Troy, for monitoring and protecting these important CLC sites, and for enhancing and protecting the public’s access and enjoyment!